FAQs

 Why can men drink more before they are considered to be drinking excessively?

-The CDC numbers are different for men and women because male and female bodies process alcohol differently.
+The CDC numbers differ for men and women because bodies process alcohol differently.
 You can read more about that here.
 However, it’s important to point out that the CDC numbers refer to cisgender males and females.
 “Cisgender” means that the gender you identify with matches the sex assigned to you at birth.
 When it comes to gender nonconforming individuals, more research is needed to assess the impact of excessive drinking.
 No matter who you are or how you identify, drinking less is better for your health than drinking more.
 See if you fit the definitions of binge or heavy drinking.

 Why do we have these definitions?